-Chickpeas form the base of the dip, becoming creamy and smooth when blended in a food processor.
+Chickpeas form the base of the dip, becoming creamy and smooth when blended in a food processor or blender.

 Olive oil helps make the blended beans smooth and adds volume to the dip, but because it's not cooked, you can certainly taste the flavor of the oil.
 That's why it's important to use a good-quality olive oil in your homemade hummus.

 Garlic can be added raw, roasted or boiled to the hummus mixture.
 It adds a pungent punch of flavor.
 Roasted garlic is sweeter and less potent.
 Raw garlic is often assertive–be careful with how many garlic cloves you add.

 Lemon juice is tart and bright, helping to balance the nutty chickpeas and grassy olive oil.